 In a later stage, called proliferative retinopathy, new blood vessels grow on the surface of the retina.
 These new blood vessels can lead to serious vision problems because they can break and bleed into the vitreous; the clear, jelly-like substance that fills the center of the eye.
 Proliferative retinopathy is a much more serious form of the disease and can lead to blindness.

-There are laser treatments that can help the disease from getting worse.
+There are laser and medication treatments that can help the disease from getting worse.
 However, there is no treatment that reverses the damage that is done.
-Also, there are corticosteroids that can be injected into the eye to slow down the growth of new blood vessels.

 Most diabetic patients have absolutely no symptoms of retinopathy damage until it is too late and permanent.
 That is why a yearly dilated exam is so important.
 Your ophthalmologist can see changes in your retina and warn you to make changes in your blood sugar before the damage is done.
 Once there is bleeding or permanent changes, some people complain of seeing floaters, blurriness or missing spots in their vision.